BOYang-pro/MHLP/README.md

 # MHLP
 # Detail-Aware Near Infrared and Visible Fusion with Multi-Order Hyper-Laplacian Priors [Matlab Code]
+This repository contains sample code for paper "Detail-Aware Near Infrared and Visible Fusion with Multi-Order Hyper-Laplacian Priors", published in IF

 # How to use?
 - Directly run: ``demo_ir.m`` for a  example (IR-VIS)